Paraná (state): Ports

 Paraná has the Port of Paranaguá, one of the main ones in the country, which, in 2021, handled 56 million tons of cargo.
 There is also the Port of Antonina, which, in 2021, handled 1.5 million tons of cargo.

 Much of the production from Mato Grosso do Sul, Mato Grosso, Santa Catarina, Rio Grande do Sul, Minas Gerais, São Paulo and even Paraguay is shipped to the Port of Paranaguá for export by sea.
 Many railroads serve Paranaguá, among the main ones are the Ferroeste, Malha Sul and the Curitiba-Paranaguá Railroad.

 Sports

 Two of the biggest football teams in the state are Club Athletico Paranaense and Coritiba Foot Ball Club, who play the Atletiba derby.
 Curitiba was one of the 12 host cities of the 2014 FIFA World Cup.

-In the state, the following Olympic medalists were born: Vanderlei Cordeiro de Lima and Édson Ribeiro in athletics; Natália Falavigna in taekwondo; Douglas Vieira in judo; Cyro Delgado in swimming; Giba, Serginho, Elisângela Oliveira e Filó in volleyball; Emanuel Rego in beach volleyball; in addition to World Championships medalists such as Jadel Gregório in athletics and Amanda, Karol Souza and Mayara Moura in handball.
+In the state, the following Olympic medalists were born: Vanderlei Cordeiro de Lima and Édson Ribeiro in athletics; Natália Falavigna in taekwondo; Douglas Vieira in judo; Cyro Delgado in swimming; Giba, Serginho, Elisângela Oliveira and Filó in volleyball; Emanuel Rego in beach volleyball; in addition to World Championships medalists such as Jadel Gregório in athletics and Amanda, Karol Souza and Mayara Moura in handball.